 ObamaCare, Small Business, Buying Power and Cost Assistance on the SHOP

 When we say ObamaCare helps small business we mean that it helps smaller businesses provide their employees with better quality coverage that includes the new rights and protections offered by ObamaCare and gives them increased buying power (and in some cases cost-assistance) via the Small Business Health Options Program (SHOP) accessible through your State’s health insurance marketplace.

-ObamaCare helps to provide small business having fewer than 25 full-time equivalent employees with average annual wages below $50,000 with better access to quality healthcare via tax credits of up to 50% of employee premium costs via the SHOP exchange, part of the Health Insurance Marketplace.
+ObamaCare helps to provide small businesses having fewer than 25 full-time equivalent employees and average annual wages below $50,000 with better access to quality healthcare via tax credits for up to 50% of employee premium costs via the SHOP exchange, part of the Health Insurance Marketplace.

 The SHOP exchanges, are State specific online marketplaces opening Oct 1st, 2013 where employers can purchase employee insurance in a controlled market giving them the same buying power as larger firms.

 The SHOP will offer the same insurance choices and prices to small firms as they will to larger firms (although small firms may be able to use premium tax credits to “afford” cheaper insurance).
 The SHOP exchanges provide all employers with equal access to quality healthcare.